filipelinhares/fast-editorconfig/README.md

 `fec --type js --size 2 --style space`

-And it's will generate a .editorconfig file like this.
+And it's will generate an .editorconfig file like this.

 ```
 # editorconfig.org